SoftwareAG/sagdevops-ci-infra/README.md

 ## Requirements

-First you must [setup your Command Central server](https://github.com/SoftwareAG/sagdevops-cc-server)
+First you must [setup your Command Central server](https://github.com/SoftwareAG/sagdevops-cc-server) using native setup or Docker based setup.

+This example requires Docker based setup.

-Ensure you have the following available in your Command Central server
+Ensure you have the following items available in your Command Central server

 * 9.12 product repository with the following products
   * Integration server